A hand reaching for an Old Fashioned with orange and aromatic bitters in the background.

 So, you’ve decided you want to level up your Old Fashioned game, but what bitters should you use to make the best Old Fashioned?
 I’m not talking brands here, because I’m obviously a bit partial to The Bitter Housewife.
 I’m talking about what flavor or style of bitters to use and focusing on just a Whiskey Old Fashioned.

 A lot of recipes just list bitters, with nothing specific named.
 Totally not helpful if you don’t already have a favorite.
-There’s also a ton of recipes that call out Angostura Bitters (which are also considered aromatic bitters) because those are not only the most well known brand, but also admittedly the easiest to find.
+There are also a ton of recipes that call out Angostura Bitters (which are also considered aromatic bitters) because those are not only the most well-known brand but also admittedly the easiest to find.
 That does not make them the best choice, it just makes them an option.
 You might also hear bartenders who say Orange bitters are the best choice for a Whiskey Old Fashioned.

 So what do you choose?
 Honestly, I say you choose what you like.
 After all the best drink is the one you enjoy.
 But I realize that sometimes you really do want a little guidance, so let’s break it down.

 When a recipe simply refers to bitters, they most likely mean an aromatic style bitters which tend to have baking spices (like cinnamon, cloves, nutmeg, and allspice), a little dried fruit (like cherries, raisins, or even citrus peel), and of course some bittering agents (like gentian root or chincona bark).
-Angostura is an aromatic bitters, but lean heavily toward cloves and dried cherries.
+Angostura is an aromatic bitters.
+The flavor leans heavily toward cloves and dried cherries.

 From one aromatic style bitters to another you will get different flavor profiles, which in turn give you very different drinks.
 So try out a few to find what you like best.